 IRS Issues New Guidance for Same-Sex Couples

-December 17, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+December 17, 2013 by Robin Maril, Senior Legislative Counsel

 This week, the IRS issued a new notice providing guidance for same-sex couples navigating the rules for flexible spending accounts (FSAs), cafeteria plans, and health savings accounts (HSAs).
 Prior to this summer’s Supreme Court decision in U.S. v.
 Windsor, employees could not be reimbursed for expenses incurred by a same-sex spouse through their FSA.
 Employees will now be eligible to be reimbursed for expenses incurred by a same-sex spouse and their dependents, including those incurred prior to the Windsor decision.
 This guidance also provides critical information on how limits on contributions to HSAs and dependent care FSAs apply to same-sex spouses.
 Based on this guidance, same-sex married couples will now be able to make pre-tax elections under a cafeteria plan—which is an opportunity to receive certain benefits on a pre-tax basis— in the middle of a plan year rather than beginning of the plan year.
 This accommodation will allow taxpayers to enroll a same-sex spouse in health coverage without having to wait for the usual enrollment period.